Fetal Seizures During Pregnancy

 Do I Need to Worry About Fetal Seizures?

-Fetal seizures are uncommon, yet it is true that babies can have them while still in the womb.
+Fetal seizures are uncommon, yet it is true that babies can have them.
 The best thing you can do for your baby is to keep an eye on their movements and let your midwife/doctor conduct an ultrasound session so they can examine you.
 They’ll let you know whether you’re at high risk and what safety measures you should take to protect the health of your unborn child.
 A second opinion from a doctor or your midwife is always worthwhile if you have any concerns about the health of your unborn child.

-As a takeaway Can Babies Have Seizures In The Womb?
+Can Babies Have Seizures In The Womb?
 Yes, but on very rare occasions.
-There are a number of shudders, belly shakes, and these vibrations from your baby during pregnancy and all these are normal fetal movements.
-A fetal seizure may be accompanied by irregular, jerky movements that are strong and jerky in nature, and an ultrasound will be very helpful in determining this.
+There are a number of shudders, belly shakes, and vibrations from your baby during pregnancy and all these are normal fetal movements.
+Fetal Seizures may be accompanied by irregular, jerky movements that are strong in nature.